All Episodes

 This from a Democrat Party spokesman.

-The FBI has been called out in Virginia now over uh accusations that Republicans are trying to suppress the vote there.
+The FBI has been called out in Virginia now over accusations that Republicans are trying to suppress the vote there.

 Well, one thing I can tell you is that this is part of the Democratic playbook.

-And in fact, if you look rush at the whole country, we're seeing more problems on behalf of Democrats than on any of the alleged problems on behalf of Republicans.
+And in fact, if you look, Rush, at the whole country, we're seeing more problems on behalf of Democrats than on any of the alleged problems on behalf of Republicans.

-Uh voters were told to leave and then return back later with an unspecified time and were told allegedly they were going to get a telephone call.
+Voters were told to leave and then return back later with an unspecified time and were told allegedly they were going to get a telephone call.

-So uh it seems to me that instead of immediately jumping to a conclusion and assuming that there's a problem, which our friends on the other side do for political purposes.
+So it seems to me that instead of immediately jumping to a conclusion and assuming that there's a problem, which our friends on the other side do for political purposes, what we need to do in all these cases is look at the facts and figure it out.

-Well, yeah, I mean the uh after Florida 2000 and Fiasco, they demanded an upgrade in uh in in in voting techniques, they demanded machines in this sort of the same people now who demanded that are the ones decrying them and criticizing them and saying that they're not valid.
+They demanded machines in this sort of the same people now who demanded that are the ones decrying them and criticizing them and saying that they're not valid.

-It's it's it's hard to keep track.
+It's hard to keep track.

-I assume you guys uh are lawyered up uh you absolutely and and we're looking at it like in Pennsylvania right now, for instance, the lawyers in that state are trying to get this problem solved and trying to make sure that people outstate can participate.
+The lawyers in that state are trying to get this problem solved and trying to make sure that people outstate can participate.

 They were given 150 ballots.